 March 8, 2019

-Authored by: BCLP, Steve Evans, Sarah Bhagwandin and David Zetoony
+Authored by: BCLP, Steve Evans and Sarah Bhagwandin

 Retailers and other employers with operations in California should be aware of the potential application of the California Consumer Privacy Act (“CCPA”) to data collected about California employees.
 Although the CCPA refers to “consumers,” as currently drafted the CCPA’s definition of a “consumer” also will apply to California-based employees.